wznmickey/ve482_p1/README.md

 ## How to use
 This shell can be launched by `mumsh` if you use the given CMAKE file.

-Now running other exec files with arguments are supported.
-Other features will come soon.

-Now `mumsh` is in rapid development.

 ## Bug report

-Please use the given  `CMakeLists.txt` to compile and use `mumsh_memory_check` to reappear the bug and report if there are any issues with memory.
+Now `mumsh` is in rapid development and there are many bugs that does not be found.
+If you find one bug, please use the given  `CMakeLists.txt` to compile and use `mumsh_memory_check` to reappear the bug and report if there are any issues with memory.
 If there is any problem with using issues, you can directly mailto:wznmickey@sjtu.edu.cn .